HPInc/cloud_deployment_scripts/docs/README-gcp.md

 2. on the "Edit the Deployment" page, under "Deployment Service Accounts", click on the + icon to create a CAM Deployment Service Account.
 3. click on "Download JSON file" to download the CAM Deployment Service Account credentials file which will be used in terraform.tfvars.

+## Running Terraform Scripts

 ### Customizing terraform.tfvars
 terraform.tfvars is the file in which a user specify variables for a deployment.
 In each deployment, there is a ```terraform.tfvars.sample``` file showing the required variables that a user must provide, along with other commonly used but optional variables.
 Uncommented lines show required variables, while commented lines show optional variables with their default or sample values.
 A complete list of available variables are described in the variable definition file ```vars.tf``` of the deployment.

-Note that all path variables in terraform.tfvars depend on the host platform:
+Path variables in terraform.tfvars must be absolute and are dependent on the host platform:
 - on Linux systems, the forward slash / is used as the path segment separator. ```gcp_credentials_file = "/path/to/cred.json"```
 - on Windows systems, the default Windows backslash \ separator must be changed to forward slash as the path segment separator. ```gcp_credentials_file = "C:/path/to/cred.json"```

 Save ```terraform.tfvars.sample``` as ```terraform.tfvars``` in the same directory, and fill out the required and optional variables.

 ### (Optional) Encrypting Secrets
-terraform.tfvars variables includes senstive information such as Active Directory passwords, PCoIP registration key and the CAM Deployment Service Account credentials file.
+terraform.tfvars variables include sensitive information such as Active Directory passwords, PCoIP registration key and the CAM Deployment Service Account credentials file.
 These secrets are stored in the local files terraform.tfvars and terraform.tfstate, and will also be uploaded as part of provisioning scripts to a Google Cloud Storage bucket.

 To enhance security, the Terraform scripts are designed to support both plaintext and KMS-encrypted secrets.
 Plaintext secrets requires no extra steps, but will be stored in plaintext in the above mentioned locations.
 It is recommended to encrypt the secrets in the terraform.tfvars file before deploying.
 Secrets can be encrypted manually first before being entered into terraform.tfvars, or they can be encrypted using a python script located under the tools directory.